Reolink Black Friday Sales – Security Cameras Up to 43% Off!

 Or if you plan to install a security camera around your house, can you point your security camera at your neighbor’s house?
 And can you install CCTV on your property with bad neighbors?

+Is it illegal for my neighbor to have a camera pointed at my house?
 Essentially, the legality of your neighbor’s security camera record your property depends on what the camera is used for, what acts it is capturing, and what your neighbor is doing with the video footage.

 1. Your Neighbor's Security Camera Aimed at Your House Is Indeed Capturing a Broad Area